 - 12. The primary safety risk associated with Civils assets is that their failure could lead to the derailment of a train.
 Depending upon the nature and location of the derailment, this could result in multiple fatalities.
 A failed structure could directly derail a train, as could parts of a structure falling onto the track and obstructing the line.
-In the case of earthworks, derailment could be caused by track deformation resulting from embankment failure, or obstruction of the line in the case of cutting or drainage failure.
-This was sadly demonstrated at Carmont in August 2020, when a train struck drainage material that had been washed onto the track and derailed, resulting the deaths of three people. - 13.
+In the case of earthworks, derailment could be caused by track deformation resulting from embankment failure, or obstruction of the line in the case of cutting failure. - 13.
 Civils assets can also pose risks to individual passengers or members of the public.
 For example parts of structures may fall off and strike people or vehicles in the vicinity, as could failed signal posts or lighting columns.
 Overbridges may also fail beneath vehicles.
-In addition, there may be risks to individuals associated with the use of pedestrian footbridges and other structures at stations.
-The collapse of a gable end wall at Northwich station in 2020, which resulted in 13 tons of material falling to the platform (but fortunately no injuries) indicates the potential for serious consequences in the event of failure of assets in this group, as does an electrical incident at Godinton substation in 2018 which was in part caused by water leaking into the building. - 14.
+In addition, there may be risks to individuals associated with the use of pedestrian footbridges and other structures at stations. - 14.
 Appendix one contains safety risk data showing trends in safety performance of Civils assets in greater detail. - 15.
-The most significant factors when considering the nature of risk in the population of Civils assets are: - The age of the assets the majority of Civils assets on the mainline and LUL networks were constructed before 1900; - Many assets are at or near the limits of their design life and could be susceptible to rapid deterioration; - The legacy of pioneering efforts we have inherited a large asset population built without benefit of current understanding - so it is not likely to be as resilient as modern designs;
+The most significant factors when considering the nature of risk in the population of Civils assets are: - Age of assets the majority of Civils assets on the mainline and LUL networks were constructed before 1900; - Many are at or near the limits of their design life and could be susceptible to rapid deterioration; - Legacy of pioneering efforts we have inherited a large asset population built without benefit of current understanding so not as resilient as modern designs